info@capsci-uganda.org

 Management includes:

 Geneticists use the terms dominant and recessive to describe the likelihood of a particular trait being passed on to the next generation.
-You have two copies of each of your genes one from your mother and another from your father.
+You have two copies of each of your genes, one from your mother and another from your father.
 Each copy of a gene is called an allele.
-You may receive a dominant allele from each parent, a recessive allele from each parent, or one of each.
-Dominant alleles usually override recessive alleles, hence their name.
-For example, if you inherit a recessive allele from your father and a dominant one from your mother, you’ll usually display the trait associated with the dominant allele.
-The sickle cell anemia trait is found on a recessive allele of the hemoglobin gene.
-This means that you must have two copies of the recessive allele one from your mother and one from your father to have the condition.
-People who have one dominant and one recessive copy of the allele won’t have sickle cell anemia.
+Dominant alleles usually override recessive alleles.
+The sickle cell anemia trait is found on a recessive allele of the hemoglobin gene, which means you must have two copies of the recessive allele to have the condition.

 Our Partners